aadilmoghal/SF1/README.md

 You must meet an acceptable level of test coverage in your backend and provide consistent reports and evidence that you have done so.

-Code fully integrated into a Version Control System
+Code fully integrated into a Version Control System (Git).

-Code built through a CI server

-Application deployed to a cloud-based virtual machine
+Application deployed to a cloud-based virtual machine.

-# General Approach
+# General Approach<a name="General_Approach"></a>

 My approach is to create a food basket that allows users to insert the name of their favourite food to their basket and find out how much the total of the entire basket will be.
 The application will allow users to add delete and edit their basket if they decide to change a few items.